Alexander von Oettingen: Biography

-Oettingen was born at Wissust (now in Jõgeva Parish) in the Kreis Dorpat of the Governorate of Livonia, the member of a Baltic German noble family that produced many scholars, including his brothers Georg von Oettingen, professor of medicine at the University of Dorpat (Tartu), and Arthur von Oettingen, professor of physique in Dorpat and Leipzig.
+Oettingen was born at Wissust (now in Jõgeva Parish) in the Kreis Dorpat of the Governorate of Livonia, the member of a Baltic German noble family that produced many scholars, including his brothers Georg von Oettingen, professor of medicine at the Imperial University of Dorpat (Tartu), and Arthur von Oettingen, professor of physique in Dorpat and Leipzig.
 Alexander von Oettingen studied at Erlangen, Bonn, and Berlin.